freerange/site/soups/wiki/how-to-submit-annual-return.snip.markdown

 * Confirm that we don’t have a SAIL (Single Alternative Inspection Location) address as all records are kept at the Registered Office.

 ## Company Officers
-* Ensure that our Service Addresses are all listed as the Registered Office Address.
+* Ensure that the Correspondence Address for all directors (via the Update Details button) are listed as the Registered Office Address.
-* Ensure all our Residential Addresses are up to date - you’ll only need to do something here if one of us has moved since the last annual return.
+* Ensure that the Home Address for all directors (via the Update Details button) are up to date - you’ll only need to do something here if one of us has moved since the last annual return.

 ## SIC
 * Leave the SIC(07) Code as 62020 - Information technology consultancy activities

 ## Capital
-* Ensure that the correct number of shares are presented at the correct value (3000 at 0.10 each as at Jan 2013).
+* Ensure that the correct number of shares are presented at the correct value (3000 at £0.10 each as at Jan 2015).

 ## Shareholders
 * Ensure we’ve all got the correct allocation of shares, according to the GFR History document.
-Use the Transfer shares option if someone has left and sold their shares to someone else during the year.
+Use the Transfer shares option e.g. if someone has left and sold their shares to someone else during the year.

 ## Payment
 * Choose the option to pay by credit/debit/paypal, as we don’t have an account with Companies House filing.
-You can either pay with your company debit card or the company paypal account (details are in the Keychain).
+You can either pay with your company debit card or the company PayPal account (details are in the Keychain).

 ## Saving the submission return
-* Save a copy of both the submission confirmation and the return itself (get this from the Recent filings menu) to Dropbox > Administration > Companies House.
+* Save a copy of both the submission confirmation and the return itself (get this from the Recent filings menu) to Googe Drive > Go Free Range > Admin > Companies House.

 :render_as: Kramdown
 :is_page: true